xclud/flutter_map/README.md

 * Written entirely in Dart.
 No plugins, No platform code, No native code.

 * Map is vendor-free.
 Meaning that you can choose any tile provider of your choice.
 Google Maps, Mapbox, OSM Maps and Yandex Maps are a few to name.
-You can also use this package with your own custom tiles.
+You can also use this package with your own custom tiles, your own server, your own [sub]domain.

 * Support for vector tiles is under development in [vt](https://pub.dev/packages/vt) and [cartography](https://pub.dev/packages/cartography) packages.